wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 To actually run the class, simply run the `Evolutionizer`'s `main` method.
 The console will print game scores each time the fitness of an individual is calculated and whenever a generation of Pac-Men or ghosts is completed.

-The two files produced by running `Evolutionizer` can be used with `MainMiniMax.java`.
+The two files produced by running `Evolutionizer` can be used with `MainMinimax.java` to build Pac-Men and ghosts using the genes recorded in the file and have them compete in a visual game of Ms. Pac-Man at normal speed.

 ---